doriantaylor/rb-intertwingler/README.md

     into the constructor; i.e., if the object is initialized with its state in the constructor, there should be nothing "extra" that has to be fetched from the graph.
+  * There may also be some value in punning the initialization parameters (as well as those of other methods) such that a subject URI passed in will autovivify into the object (as in instance) it stands for.
+I'm not sure if I want this behaviour everywhere so I'm still on the fence.
 * There should be a `refresh` instance method that will, potentially recursively, sync the entity with the current state of the graph.
   * For nested objects it is entirely possible that some instances may